How social networks influence human behavior: An integrated latent space approach for differential social influence: Background

 \subsection{Latent Space Model}

-The latent space model (\citealt{Hoff:2002, Handcock:2007, Krivitsky:2009, Raftery:2012, Rastelli:2015, Sewell:2015, Gollini:2016}) is one of the well-developed statistical models for analyzing network data.
-In LSM, the probability of an edge between node $k$ and $l$ depends on the distance between their latent positions in a $D$-dimensional Euclidean latent space.
-In general, the smaller the distance between nodes in the latent space, the greater the probability they are connected.
+The latent space model (LSM; \citealt{Hoff:2002, Handcock:2007, Krivitsky:2009, Raftery:2012, Rastelli:2015, Sewell:2015, Gollini:2016}) is one of the well-developed statistical models for analyzing network data.
+In LSM, the probability of an edge between nodes $k$ and $l$ depends on the distance between their latent positions in a $D$-dimensional Euclidean latent space.
+In general, the smaller the distance between nodes in the latent space, the greater the probability that they are connected.